-Congress, BJP elections speeches reach new low
+Congress, BJP election speeches reach a new low

 Bengaluru, Nov 24: Thanks to our politicians, the tone and language of the political speech have sunk below standard in the elections.
-Might be slip of tongue or deliberate calling of names sound entertaining to the voters, but a speech without ethical undertone doesn't deserve respect from the voters.
+Might be slip of tongue or deliberate calling of names sounds entertaining to the voters, but a speech without ethical undertone doesn't deserve respect.

-We all remember then Congress President Sonia Gandhi's infamous 'Mauth Ka Saudaagar' jibe against Narendra Modi during 2007 Gujarat Assembly election and its consequence.
+We all remember then Congress President Sonia Gandhi's infamous 'Mauth Ka Saudaagar' jibe against Narendra Modi during the 2007 Gujarat Assembly election and its consequence.
 But politicians hardly learn from each other's mistake and rather they are taking political morality to a new low.

 Also Read | Aiyar's 'neech' remark cost Congress Gujarat, but no lessons learned